bernie-skipole/indi/docs/source/usage/introduction.rst

 INDI - Instrument Neutral Distributed Interface.

 The package does not include indiserver or drivers, but is compatable with them, indiserver is an application (debian package indi-bin) which runs instrument drivers, and listens on port 7624.
-This client (or other INDI clients), can connect to this port and using an XML based protocol, control the connected instruments.
+This client can connect to this port, and then serves web pages allowing the user to control the connected instruments.

 For further information on INDI, see :ref:`references`.